swiftlang/swift/docs/Pattern Matching.rst

 The global name is resolved as normal, and then the pattern is interpreted according to what is found:

+- If the name resolves to a type, then the dynamic type of the matched value must match the named type (according to the rules below for 'is' patterns).
+It is okay for this to be trivially true.

+  In addition, there must be an non-empty arguments clause, and each element in the clause must have an identifier.
+For each element, the identifier must correspond to a known property of the named type, and the value of that property must satisfy the element pattern.

 - If the name resolves to a oneof element, then the dynamic type of the matched value must match the oneof type as discussed above, and the value must be of the specified element.
 There must be